erikw/tmux-powerline/README.md

 explanation of the setting and its values.
 Study e.g. `segments/now_playing.sh` to see how it is done.
 A segment having settings should typically call a helper function `__process_settings` as the first statement in `run_segment` that sets default values to the settings that has not been set by the user.

-> [!IMPORTANT]
-> Also, don't use bash4 features as requiring bash4 complicates installation for macOS user quite a bit.
-Use tabs for indentation ([discussion](https://github.com/erikw/tmux-powerline/pull/92)),

 # Releasing
 Create a new version of this project by using [semver-cli](https://github.com/maykonlsf/semver-cli).